 - the owner requests in writing to withdraw

 - the property is covered by a recorded subdivision plat or an unrecorded plan of development and any portion of the land is being developed

 - an owner fails to file an application required by the statute

 - the land exceeds the acreage limitations of the statute (taxpayer is limited to 1,500 acres per taxing jurisdiction)

 - property is sold and converted to other use

-Owners of properties that meet the criteria for enrollment in the Greenbelt Program can fill out the application, have it approved, notarized, and recorded (recording takes place in the Register of Deeds located in the same building) all in one short visit.
-To be effective for the current tax year, the application process must be completed no later than 1 March.
+Owners of properties that meet the criteria for enrollment in the Greenbelt Program can fill out the Agriculture or Forestry application, have it approved, notarized, and recorded (recording takes place in the Register of Deeds located in the same building) all in one short visit.
+To be effective for the current tax year, the application process must be completed no later than March 15.